purpleFade/postify-next/README.md

 Postify, your dedicated platform for sharing your blogging prowess, leverages a powerful blend of technologies to deliver a seamless and enjoyable experience for creators and readers alike.
 Let's delve into the key ingredients that power this blogging haven:

+## If you have troubles with registration, you can login to existing account:
+## Login: Behelit
+## Password: password1

 ## Technologies Used:

 ### Frontend: